-Here’s a little story from Peter Gostelow, a friend cycling Africa that recently had a misadventure.
-As an interesting side note, Peter had a standing invitation to join his adventure, and had I more money and more time, I would have been there with him.
+Here’s a little story from Peter Gostelow, a friend cycling Africa who recently had a misadventure.
+As an interesting side note, Peter had a standing invitation to join his adventure.Had I more money and more time, I would have been there with him.
 We are all wishing him a speedy recovery.

 I probably would have walked away unscathed had I not put up some resistance.
 It was a natural reaction to hold onto my camera bag and ruck-sack as they were being pulled out of my hands.
 I let go when the machete slashed through my wrist.

 I ought to start at the beginning.
 This post was going to be about my impressions of Dakar and the nearby island of Goree, instead, it is a description of how I was attacked by five men, two of whom were wielding rather large machetes.